amandabee/CUNY-data-storytelling/lecture notes/cartodb_bls.md

 ## Display
 Use the wizard first.
 Bubbles for population, color for percapita.

+What do methods mean?
+[Learn](https://github.com/amandabee/cunyjdata/blob/master/lecture%20notes/cartodb.md#method) This was a little [buggy](https://gis.stackexchange.com/questions/84562/am-i-misunderstanding-equal-interval) but might be fixed by now.

+## Put it on a web page

 ## Where to Find Boundary Files
 + [NYC:](http://www.nyc.gov/html/dcp/html/bytes/dwndistricts.shtml)